recenasu/PWA-Text-Editor/README.md

 ## Credits

-> * npm express v4.17.1 module was used for managing API routes.
-> * npm mongoose v7.0.2 module was used for database connectivity.
+> * npm webpack v5.51.1 module was used for bundling the application files.
 > * refer to package.json for these and any other dependencies.